- What is OSHC?

 - accommodation and medical treatment as a private patient in a public hospital.

 The benefits you receive from Medicare are based on a Schedule of fees set by the Australian Government.
 Doctors may choose to charge more than the Schedule fee.
-Please see the Medicare Australia website for further information about what is covered by Medicare.
+Please see the Department of Human Services website for further information about what is covered by Medicare.

 Private health insurance can provide hospital cover as well as additional cover for some services not covered by Medicare, such as ancillary services (for example, dental, optical, physiotherapy), allied health services and ambulance cover.